JolonB/EByte_LoRa_E220_circuitpython_library/README.md

 pippo
 ```

-#### Send dictionary message
+##### Send dictionary message

-Here an example of send data, you can pass a dictionary
+Here is an example of sending data, you can pass a dictionary

 ```python
 lora.send_transparent_dict({'pippo': 'fixed', 'pippo2': 'fixed2'})
 ```